tpoisot/ms_connectance_complexity/ms_conn_compl.md

 [simstat]: sim_stats.png "title"
 ![Statistical descriptors of the degree distribution of randomized networks, $n=30$, increasing connectance.
 These results clearly show that central properties of the degree distribution are contingent upon connectance, at a given network size, and under a given network generation model.\label{simstat}][simstat]

-Qualitatively, bit the random graph and the niche networks behave exactly the same.
+Qualitatively, both the random graphs and the niche networks behave exactly the same.
 With the exception of the kurtosis, *all* statistical descriptors of the degree distribution were influenced by the effective connectance (Fig.
 \ref{simstat}).
 As predicted in the previous part, variance on the degree